How you can take the The Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

-- Run through the actions stating what, who and when very clearly and emailed before everyone leaves (Top tip: Capture actions on email as the meeting progresses, not afterwards because each one is likely to be re-debated).
+- Run through the actions stating what, who and when very clearly and emailed before everyone leaves.
+Our top tip is to capture actions on email as the meeting progresses.
+Not afterwards because each one is likely to be re-debated.

-- Agree the date of the next meeting.
+- Agree on the date of the next meeting.

 Action: Propose dates for the next 18 months and a suggested agenda.

 In the most recent IGD trading survey both suppliers and supermarkets ranked ‘strategic alignment’ and ‘long term planning’ as important now and even more important in the future.
 The supermarkets said that having these skills was what a supermarket would expect from a ‘best in class’ supplier.

 Strategic Thinking, as well as being one of those overly used terms and mystifying skills, has now become essential to joint business planning.
 So much so that job advertisements are asking for applicants to have joint business planning experience.
 Strategic thinking, strategic planning, having strategic objectives are about being able to see the big picture, identify insights with high impact and make them happen.
 The skills of joint business planning are the same, as well as an effective use of some negotiation skills.

 The brave move would be to initiate a joint business plan with the supermarket and begin to implement this roadmap to category growth.

 Action: Read this post on strategic thinking and consider an executive coach to prepare you for your next JBP so that you are the best version of yourself when you negotiate, share your big picture thoughts and discuss trust.